-Coronavirus Cases Have More Than Tripled In Past Week; 17,000 Now Sick In China
+Coronavirus Cases Have More Than Tripled In Past Week; 17,000 Sickened In China

 While the Wuhan respiratory illness has dominated headlines with its fast spread, health experts in the U.S. say that right now, the influenza or flu virus poses a greater potential risk to Americans.

-"We have an influenza outbreak here," Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Disease, said Friday.
+"We have an influenza outbreak here," Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said Friday.
 "We have about 8,000 deaths already.
 We have about 100,000 hospitalizations."

 But Fauci added that U.S. agencies are watching the coronavirus outbreak closely, because while they can be certain flu cases will go away when the seasons change, there are "a lot of unknowns" about the new virus.
-And he added that evidence of people being infected but not showing symptoms could "would make it a much broader outbreak than what we're seeing."
+And he added that evidence of people being infected but not showing symptoms "would make it a much broader outbreak than what we're seeing."

 To reduce the chance of spreading any respiratory illness, the CDC recommends that people take simple steps such as washing hands with soap and water for at least 20 seconds and avoiding close contact with anyone who is sick.